 Easy Money Versus Hard Money

-Historically, bad money has tended to drive out good money (Gresham’s Law).
+Historically, bad money has tended to drive out good money, also known as Gresham’s Law.
 In other words, money moves to the hardest asset.
-As Saifedean Ammous writes in his book The Bitcoin Standard: “…the majority of money and wealth will be concentrated with those who choose the hardest and most salable forms of money.”
+Therefore, as a consequence, the majority of money and wealth tends to concentrate with those who choose the hardest and most salable forms of money.

 Sound money refers to money that is freely chosen by the market and under control by the owner and safe from manipulation.
 It is money that gradually increases in value over time and therefore increases in purchasing power.